cecilkbm/cecilkbm/README.md

-## Hi there 👋 Welcome To My Github Page!
+## Hi there, welcome To My Github Page!

+My name is Cecil, and I am an IT professional focused on cybersecurity, automation, and compliance.
+I build secure solutions with Python, Terraform, Bash, and industry best practices.

 - 🔭 I’m currently working on creating and deploying API's in Python
 - 🌱 I’m currently learning API development and security
 - 👯 I’m looking to collaborate on Web Dev / DevOps / Security project